OfficeDev/Microsoft-Teams-Samples/samples/meetings-transcription/nodejs/README.md

     ```bash
     npm start
     ```

-**NOTE: If you are not getting incoming request from Azure DevOps make sure that service webhook is in *Enabled* state.**
+**NOTE: If you are not getting option to start transcript.
+Make sure it is enabled from [Teams Admin center](https://admin.teams.microsoft.com).
+Under `Meetings -> Meeting Policies -> Applied policy(Default is Global)-> Recording & Transcription -> Transcription`**

 ## Interacting with the bot.
-- Login into [Azure DevOps](https://dev.azure.com) and open the project where custom process was applied.
+- After uploading the manifest add the bot into meeting.
-- Create a new workitem -> Tasks, provide comma seprated email ids in *StakeHolderTeam* (NOTE: The email should belong to tenant where we register Application in step 4)
+- Join meeting and `Start Transcript`
-- Save
+- Once done, leave the meeting.
-- Bot will create the group chat with members you added and send the Task details.
+- You will get the card to open task module and see the latest transcript created.